erikh/scarlett-school.web/source/lessons/general-programming/2-variables-and-operators.md

 In most languages, in lieu of any obvious precedence, operators are evaluated from _left to right_.

 -   `+`, the addition operator, has very low precedence, as well as `-`, the subtraction operator.
-Their precedence is equivalent, so they are evaluated _left to right_.
+Their precedence is equivalent, so when several of them are encountered, they are evaluated _left to right_.
 -   `=`, the assignment operator (for variables), usually has the _lowest_ precedence, and is the last thing evaluated in a statement.
 -   `*`, which is multiplication, and `/`, which is division, have higher precedence than the above, and are evaluated _before_ any of them.
 -   Any operation placed in parentheses (`(` and `)`) are evaluated at usually the highest precedence.
 Inner parentheses (such as in `((1 + 2) + 3) + 5`) are evaluated first.